DaveHudson/next-typescript-appsync/README.md

 ## GraphiQL

-We now have a GraphQL API, create some ToDo items for the frontend to play with by running `amplify mock`.
+We now have a GraphQL API, create some Todo items for the frontend to play with by running `amplify mock`.
 Mocking will create the underlying DynamoDB tables and spin up GraphiQL on a local url.
 You should see something like:

 `AppSync Mock endpoint is running at http://192.168.86.161:20002`